Railway town: Lithuania

 As of 2021 Lithuanian census, 8 settlements in Lithuania have the legal classification of a Railway Station, with the largest of them being Panemunėlis (Railway Station), which is larger than the nearby town of Panemunėlis.

 Luxembourg

-With its marshalling yard and other railway facilities on the international Brussels/Amsterdam-Luxembourg-Metz line, Bettemburg has gained great importance in transit traffic through Luxembourg.
+With its marshalling yard and other railway facilities on the international Brussels/Amsterdam-Luxembourg-Metz line, Bettembourg has gained great importance in transit traffic through Luxembourg.

 Poland

 After World War I, the city of Bentschen (today Zbąszyń) was ceded by Weimar Germany to Poland.
 Subsequently, the German Reichsbahn established the station Neu Bentschen, which functions as a border station and as a junction for three lines leading to the west.
 Since there was no larger town near the new station, the Deutsche Reichsbahn had a railway settlement built, which subsequently grew into a town.
 It was given the name Neu Bentschen (today Zbąszynek).

 Portugal

 An example of a railway town in Portugal is Entroncamento.